 Written by Nicole Taliercio

-On the sixth of November, St. Francis College housed it’s very first Nursing Club Q&A session.
-The Nursing Panel Q&A focused on Career Trajectories.
+On November 6, St. Francis College held its very first Nursing Club Q&A session.
+The Nursing Panel Q&A focused on career trajectories.

-The nursing club did a phenomenal job at organizing this event.
-The pre-nursing and nursing students learned many tips to help with their current status as a student, as well as their futures.
+Dr. Press and the Nursing Club student officers did a phenomenal job.
+Pre-nursing and nursing students learned many tips to help with their current status as a student, as well as their futures.